Gyno - Talk

 Most reliable and beneficial method of breast screening and it is highly recommended for women above 40 years.

-Breast is pressed between two plates to flatten and spread the tissue.
-It produce a picture of the breast tissue.
+The breast is pressed between two plates to flatten and spread the tissue.
+It produces a picture of the breast tissue.

-Screening mammogram once a year after the age of 40 unless she has a strong family history.
-If there is a family history of the disease, we should start mammogram 10years earlier than the youngest age of her affected relative.
+Screening mammograms once a year after the age of 40 unless she has a strong family history.
+If there is a family history of the disease, we should start a mammogram 10 years earlier than the youngest age of her affected relative.

 4. MRI

-At this time there is not enough evidence to make a recommendation for or against yearly MRI Screening for woman.
+At this time there is not enough evidence to make a recommendation for or against yearly MRI Screening for women.

 5. Genetic Screening

 Most females who develop breast cancer have no family history of disease.
-But for these a family without the disease, development of this same is due to the inheritance of an abnormal gene high risk of cancer.
+But for these, families without the disease, the development of this same is due to the inheritance of an abnormal gene high risk of cancer.

 What is Breast cancer genetic testing?

-BRCA, and BRCA2 are present in every individual, but only the abnormalities and mutations in this genes that increase the chance of breast cancer.
-However, just presence of these abnormal gives doesn’t guarantee the diagnosis of cancer.
+BRCA and BRCA2 are present in every individual, but only the abnormalities and mutations in these genes increase the chance of breast cancer.
+However, just the presence of these abnormalities doesn’t guarantee the diagnosis of cancer.

 How is genetic testing helpful?

-If the test is positive, they need not be panic.
-This can be used as a motivational factor to make the necessary lifestyle changes for reducing the risk of cancer development.
+If the test is positive, they need not panic.
+This can be used as a motivational factor to make the necessary lifestyle changes to reduce the risk of cancer development.

 • They can be offered more frequent and elaborate screening.